vedantgrover/APCSASchoolWork/README.md

 I had a lot of fun in this class.
 I hope you do too.
 Enjoy!

-Have Fun and Don't die
+Have Fun and Don't die,
  - Blade